LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Go back to the "Actions" tab of your LoopWorkspace repository in GitHub.
 1. Select "Create Certificates" (on the left).
-1. Click "Run Workflow" on the right, and tap the green button that says "Run workflow".
+1. On the right side, click "Run Workflow" to show a drop-down menu and then tap the green button that says "Run workflow".
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

     ![placeholder alt-text for graphic not prepared: create certificates succeeded](img/create-certificates.png){width="700"}